-Whether you have integrated your Active Directory Federation Service (ADFS), Okta, or Azure Active Directory (AD) authentication into the CivicPlus Single Sign-On and are experiencing issues with users logging in or permissions management, this article may guide you in troubleshooting the issue or providing the necessary information to CivicPlus Technical Support for further assistance.
+Whether you have integrated your Active Directory Federation Service (ADFS), Okta, or Microsoft Entra ID (formerly Azure Active Directory) authentication into the CivicPlus Single Sign-On and are experiencing issues with users logging in or permissions management, this article may guide you in troubleshooting the issue or providing the necessary information to CivicPlus Technical Support for further assistance.

 The first question to ask yourself is, “Is the issue occurring for one user, multiple users, or possibly all users?”

 - If the issue is occurring for all users, then likely there is a configuration problem.
 Please ensure the Secure Sockets Layer (SSL) Transport Layer Security (TLS) security certificates used by your ADFS service and any proxy servers are still valid (i.e. not expired or revoked).

 - If you have recently made any changes to your Identity Service environment (such as changes in firewall or Internet Protocol (IP) restrictions, changes in email domains, changes in all user permissions, Okta or Microsoft Entra ID (Azure AD) web app configuration changes, or if it is a new website that you are having difficulties with), please note these changes and contact Technical Support for further guidance.

 - If the issue is only occurring for some but not all users, check to see if they are logging in with the appropriate URL.
 Ensure that they are using the correct credentials for login (such as domain\username), that they have been granted permissions to access the web app (Okta or Active Directory), that they have an email address (AD mail attribute in Active Directory), and that they have the necessary group permissions within CivicPlus the web application.